Field Instruction at Jane Addams College

 My time at Rush University Medical Center was a rewarding and eye-opening experience that I know has prepared me for my future in the field!

-My field placement was with Youth and Opportunity United (Y.O.U.), a nonprofit organization that provides after school services in the northern suburbs of Chicago.
+My Generalist year field placement was with Youth and Opportunity United (Y.O.U.), a nonprofit organization that provides after school services in the northern suburbs of Chicago.
 Through Y.O.U., I interned at a middle school during the year.
 My duties included conducting an informal check-in with the youth and providing on the spot coaching for the after school program.
 This experience taught me how to support adolescents as they navigate through peer pressure and academic challenges.

 For my field assignment, I evaluated the social emotional competencies of youth in the program.
 I also had the opportunity to co-facilitate a workshop on youth resilience for South Asian immigrant parents and translated cases for referrals to counselors.